 • Mediated a professional negligence claim brought against an online insurance broker following denial of coverage for wrongful death claim filed against the insured.
 The insured claimed he was not made aware that the "assault and battery" exclusion also excluded coverage for negligent supervision/premises liability claim.

-• Legal malpractice claim brought on behalf of elderly trustor against an attorney for failing to properly amend trust agreement to reflect wishes of the (now legally incompetent) trustor.
+• Mediated a legal malpractice claim brought on behalf of elderly trustor against an attorney for failing to properly amend trust agreement to reflect wishes of the (now legally incompetent) trustor.
 The claim was that amendment to trust improperly disinherited grandchildren in favor of a niece.

 Breach Of Contract